Data Privacy Policy

 You may at any time contact the French data protection supervisory authority (the French equivalent of the ICO - Information Commissioner Office - the "Commission Nationale de l'informatique et des libertés" or "CNIL") at the following address CNIL Complaints Department, 3 place de Fontenoy - TSA 80751, 75334 Paris Cedex 07 or by calling at 00331.53.73.22.22.

-Can the policy be changed?
+Can the policy be modified?

-Certified by Dipeeo ®.
+Certified compliant by Dipeeo ®

 Want to know more?